 Who is the training for?
-The main prerequisites are a strong desire to understand the complexities of the psyche-nature crossroads at this moment in history and a true openness to transformative dialogue.
+The main prerequisites are a strong desire to understand the complexities of the psyche-nature-society crossroads at this fiery moment in history and a true openness to transformative and productively unsetlling dialogue.
 My approach to ecopsychology breaks down the wall between conventional academic learning and the kind of learning that happens in personal growth settings.
 This is not just a matter of my own personal agenda but is about staying true to the holistic drive of ecopsychology.
-So, if you are a scholarly or academic type who is open to more experiential or soulful modes of learning then you would be most welcome.
+So, if you are a scholarly or political type who is open to more experiential or soulful modes of learning then you would be most welcome.
 You would be equally welcome if you are a personal growth type who is open to more conceptual and critical ways of knowing.
 And if you identify with neither of these types then the main thing to consider is whether you want to be challenged into a fuller, edgier way of being on this earth.

 The seasonal structure for the training will allow us to match the topics of each meeting to the rhythms of the year.* Here’s a rough sketch of each session: